aaronspring/test_website/index.md

 ## Description

 This is the landing page of the competition presenting static information about the competition and a continously updating leaderboard.
-For code examples and how to contribute, please visit [renkulab.io](https://renkulab.io/projects/aaron.spring/s2s-ai-competition-bootstrap/).
+For code examples and how to contribute, please visit the contribution template repository [renkulab.io](https://renkulab.io/projects/aaron.spring/s2s-ai-challenge-template/).

 ## Timeline